SCREAMSOCIETY/SolanaBurner/CNFT_BURNING_GUIDE.md

 # Compressed NFT (cNFT) Burning Guide

-This guide explains how to set up and use real cNFT burning functionality in the SolBurn application.
+This guide explains how to set up and use real cNFT burning functionality in the Solburnt application.

 ## Overview